Is University all it’s cracked up to be? The lifestyle, the future prospects and the pitfalls. I look at the facts and alternatives to university.

 Foundation degrees combine academic studies and work experience.
-You dont get paid like you would with an apprenticeship, but do have work experience.
-The Student finance eligibility applies this foundation degrees.
-A Foundation Degree is a bit more than half a Honours degree.
-At the end of your foundation degree you can optop to ‘topup’ your degree with an another year of study and this would then become a full honours degree.
+You don’t get paid as you would with an apprenticeship, but do have work experience.
+The Student finance eligibility applies to this foundation degree.
+A Foundation Degree is a bit more than half an Honours degree.
+At the end of your foundation degree, you can opt to ‘top-up’ your degree with another year of study and this would then become a full honours degree.

-This is self explanitory.
-Get your child into work.
-An entry level job, in the field they are looking for a career in.
+This is self-explanatory.
+Get your child to work.
+An entry-level job, in the field they are looking for a career in.
 Once they’ve got the job, they just need to work hard and work upwards.
 Even if that means they are the tea boy or girl.